The Leader in Sustainability

 Completed in 2003, the David L. Lawrence Convention Center became the largest LEED® Gold Certified convention center.

 The environment was considered as the original Center was torn down.
 Over 95% of the demolition waste from the original Center was recycled by crushing it into useful fill material.

-In purchasing materials for the new DLCC, the travel time of materials were considered when selecting a manufacturer – 50% of the new materials were produced within 500 miles of Pittsburgh thus reducing the carbon footprint.
+In purchasing materials for the new DLCC, the travel time of materials was considered when selecting a manufacturer – 50% of the new materials were produced within 500 miles of Pittsburgh, thus reducing the carbon footprint.
 In addition, almost ten percent of the building materials are comprised of post-consumer recycled content.

 Water conservation is extremely important at the DLCC.
-An on-site water reclamation plant recycles all waste water which is reused as flushing water for toilets and urinals.
+An on-site water reclamation plant recycles all waste water, which is reused as flushing water in our restrooms.
 The DLCC’s landscaping is indigenous to southwestern Pennsylvania.
 An aquifer, located 50 feet beneath the Center, provides make-up water for the building’s cooling towers, and is the water source for South Terrace's irrigation and the 10th Street Water Feature.
 These features have proven a 66% reduction in purchased water.

-The LEED® Platinum Certification (existing building) was awarded in 2012.
-The DLCC was awarded 84 points: 19 points for Sustainable Sites, 12- Water Efficiency, 21- Energy and Atmosphere, 9- Materials & Resources, 13- Indoor Environmental Quality, 6- Innovation in Operactions, and 4- Regional Priority.
+The LEED® Platinum Certification (existing building) was initially awarded in 2012 and the DLCC was certified once again in 2017.
+The DLCC was awarded 86 points in the 2017 re-certification: 19 points for Sustainable Sites, 13- Water Efficiency, 23- Energy and Atmosphere, 11- Materials & Resources, 14- Indoor Environmental Quality, 6- Innovation in Operations.

 To learn more about the DLCC's building performance, click here.